-While it may seem playful, fun and affectionate, it is possible that your dog's lick can give you more than you bargained for.
+While it may seem playful, fun, and affectionate, it is possible that your dog's lick can give you more than you bargained for.

 Where Has Your Dog's Tongue Been?

 In order to get an idea of why you may not want to have your dog licking you in the face, all you need to do is consider the places where your dog's tongue frequents.
-Most dogs spend a great amount of time placing their tongues in garbage, dirt, rocks, sticks, private areas of their bodies and even in feces.
+Most dogs spend a great amount of time placing their tongues in the garbage, dirt, rocks, sticks, private areas of their bodies, and even in feces.
 Obviously, remnants of these items can easily still be on their tongues while they are playfully licking your face.
-Even if the dirt and stool is not still in your pet's mouth, the bacteria from these items may still be present.
+Even if the dirt and stool are not still in your pet's mouth, the bacteria from these items may still be present.
 Therefore, allowing your pet to lick your face may not be the most hygienic of decisions.

 Health Risks from Being Licked

 There are many potential health risks associated with being licked by your pet.
 One of the biggest potential health risks is the transmission of roundworms.
-Roundworms are a type of intestinal parasite that are commonly found in kittens as well as in puppies.
+Roundworms are a type of intestinal parasite that is commonly found in kittens as well as in puppies.
 The worms are passed on through licking and can result in some serious medical complications.
 Some of the signs and symptoms associated with a roundworm infestation include:

 Of course, if you get your pet tested on a regular basis and if you give it deworming medication each month, the risk of getting roundworms from your pet is slim.
 Nonetheless, it is something to consider if you allow your pet to lick your body or face.

 In addition to roundworms, there are other diseases and illnesses that can be transmitted by your pet.
-Leptospiroris, salmonellosis and E.coli, for example, can all be passed through saliva.
+Leptospirosis, salmonellosis, and E.coli, for example, can all be passed through saliva.
 Strep throat has also been linked to dogs licking their owners in their faces.
 In addition, rabies is also transmitted through saliva, though you should not be at risk of catching this disease if your pet has been vaccinated.